 Along with helping to create, play, referee, and coordinate the operations of a ten team Men’s Floor Hockey League since 1975 at the Northern Y, his true passion happens every September.
 Since the inception in 2011 of the Princess Margaret Cancer Foundation's Road Hockey to Conquer Cancer, he brought together friends and family to form Team Lex in memory of his daughter Alexis ז״ל.
 As one of the original 11 teams that have played since inception (130 teams play each year), Team Lex has raised over $375,000 to "help conquer cancer in our lifetime".

 Rick has a long history of volunteering at his synagogue, with all levels of FJMC, and in the community in the greater Toronto area.
-He is a well deserving honouree as the Ansh-eh Zafon Region Ma’asim Tovim honouree.
-Mazel Tov to Rick and his family and we look forward to honouring him at the 2023 FJMC Convention in Philadelphia June 29th thru July 3rd.
+He is currently the Treasurer for both Mercaz and Masorti Canada He is a well deserving honouree as the Ansh-eh Zafon Region Ma’asim Tovim honouree.
+Mazel Tov to Rick and his family and we look forward to honouring him at the 2023 FJMC Convention in Philadelphia June 29th thru July 2nd.

 Connecticut Valley - Glenn Hauer